How much water should I drink per day?

-The European Food Safety Authority (EFSA) recommends an intake of 2.5 litres of water for men and 2.0 litres of water for women per day, via food and drink consumption.
+When it comes to how much water you should drink a day, the European Food Safety Authority (EFSA) recommends a water intake for men of 2.5 litres and a water intake for women of 2.0 litres per day, via food and drink consumption.
 Of this, they suggest that 70-80% of the daily water intake should come from drinks, and the remaining 20-30% should come from food.

 The British Nutrition Foundation gives guidelines for the types of fluid to drink, and water is the only fluid which they recommend drinking “plenty” of as it contains no sugar, calories or additives.
 In spite of this, research shows we still don’t drink enough of it.